GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/poromechanics/Example.rst

 Coupled solvers
 ----------------

-GEOSX is a multi-physics tool.
+GEOS is a multi-physics tool.
 Different combinations of physics solvers available in the code can be applied in different regions of the mesh at different moments of the simulation.
 The XML ``Solvers`` tag is used to list and parameterize these solvers.